Frequently Asked Questions

 Is showing proof of insurance an annual requirement?

 Yes.
-All undergraduate and transfer students, as well as graduate students enrolled in either the Master of Physical Therapy, Social Work, PsyD, or Nursing programs, are annually required to provide proof of health insurance (providing basic medical benefits) while enrolled at Widener University.
+All undergraduate and transfer students, as well as graduate students enrolled in the Master of Physical Therapy, Master of Social Work, PsyD, PsyD/JD, or Nursing programs are annually required to provide proof of health insurance (providing basic medical benefits) while enrolled at Widener University.
+Emails are sent to Campus Cruiser addresses in June with a full explanation of how to waive-out or opt-in using Web Advisor.